 However, the second picture shows 2x5 right angle female header in the GPIO.
 Then

 plugin it in vertically.

 Download the SD Card Image for your Raspberry PI.
 The image should work on both a

 Raspberry PI 3, and a PI Zero W. It is based on the raspbian image, with the TIPI

 services pre-installed, along with optimized use of ramdisk to extend SD card life.

 The SD Card Image is on my Downloads page in the TIPI section.

 Flash the SD Card Image to a 2GB or greater micro-sd card.
-(TODO: add recommended windows tool, or linux dd commands)
+I would recommend using

 Power up the PI with micro-sd card inserted.

 The image contains a configuration tool, in the form of an EA5 program image: